manfer993/Cypress-Cucumber-Js/README.md

 ### Scripts

-The neccesary scripts to run the tests are in the `cypress/package.json` folder.
+The necessary scripts to run the tests are in the `cypress/package.json` folder.

 * The scripts are: